swarbler/bestof/tech/pc-builds/cpu-and-gpu.md

 > The Ryzen 5 7600 and 7600X can be cooled with their included stock coolers

-> The RX 7700 XT underperforms in comparison to the RX 6800 XT.
-If you're able to find the RX 7700 XT for a lot cheaper than it might be worth it
+> The RX 7700 XT underperforms in comparison to the 6800 XT.
+If you're able to find the 7700 XT for a lot cheaper than it might be worth it

 ## 1440p / 4K